othomation/nanoni-pokemini-tetris/doc/journal.md

 the rest of the tools provided.
 You can find the documentation for the inner functioning of the core itself [here](http://www.rayslogic.com/Software/TimexUSB/Docs/s1c88%20core%20cpu%20manual.pdf).

-#### Compiling and running a hello world
+### Compiling and running a hello world
 To make sure everything is setup properly I’m going to build a minimal project.
 I’m going with [tup] as my build system instead of `make` as I want to learn more about it.
-I also don’t want to spend too much time writing a Makefile.
+I also don’t want to spend too much time writing a solid Makefile.

 ## 2021/04/15
+Still going on with the tup setup.
+It’s a bit hard to learn two tools at once.
+I can’t use a typical C compiler as it wouldn’t be able to target the S1C88 as a backend, without myself being involved in describing such backend.
+The S1C88 official compiler seems to not follow flag conventions we see in gcc or clang.
+Plus, we don’t target a desktop executable but rather the binary blob that will be sent either in a emulator or the real hardware.

 [tup]: http://gittup.org/tup